justsudoit/Rigged-From-The-Start/README.md

 ## Preamble

-**Title WIP** is a Fallout New Vegas modlist that aims to freshen up the visuals and core gameplay, featuring:
+**Rigged From The Start** is a Fallout New Vegas modlist that aims to freshen up the visuals and core gameplay, featuring:
  - Hundreds of high quality models and textures (very few vanilla assets remain in place)
  - A complete overhaul of weather and lighting
  - A revamped sound track, with many new songs and ambient sounds